-We're officially in the dead of winter, which means you're probably tackling dry skin, chapped lips and itchy scalps.
-These skin care woes are the bane of your existence during this frigid season, but Shop TODAY is right there with you.
-So we consulted top dermatologists to get their top wintertime skin care picks to get you through the rest of the season.
+Winter is officially underway, and chilling temperatures are here to remind you.
+By now, you're probably tackling dry skin, chapped lips and itchy scalps.
+These skin care woes might be the bane of your existence during this frigid time, but Shop TODAY is right there with you.

 - Winter skin care for your lips